As Namatovuâs eyes met the brilliant blue ones of her grandson, fear ripped through her body.

 Namatovu knew that if Shakul was to survive she needed to care for him, even if she didnât have the financial means to do so.

 Even though it seemed impossible with the earnings she received from washing clothes, Namatovu took a step of faith and became Shakulâs carer.
-Soon after, she was given the opportunity to cook lunch at the nearby Compassion project in Kampala.
+Soon after, she was given the opportunity to cook lunch and serve sponsored children at the nearby Compassion project in Kampala.
 With no one to babysit Shakul, she took him with her.
 Sitting in the kitchen the visitors and staff couldnât help but notice the little blue-eyed boy and speaking with Namatovu they recognised the family need for extra support.
 As soon as there was a place for him, Shakul was registered into Compassionâs Child Survival Programme.

 Compassion arranged for Shakul to be taken to a medical examination where he was diagnosed with Waardenburg syndrome, a group of genetic conditions that can cause hearing loss and changes in pigmentation of the hair, skin, and eyes.